RubenDillon/tanzu/tap7/readme.md

-# Deploy Tanzu Application Platform v1.5.2 on Azure Cloud
+# Deploying Tanzu Application Platform v1.5.2 on Azure Cloud

 ### using AKS with Harbor (using FREE public certificates)
 ### Deploy Test, Scan and GitLab authentication and GitOps

 Requirements